What 'Showing Up' Really Means

-ME: “if I make a sandwich, do you think you could eat some?”
+ME: “if I make a sandwich, do you think you could eat something?”

 He and I have had conversations like this, oh, several times a week, maybe even several times a day, for the better part of his eighteen years.
 By my rough calculations that’s many thousands of conversations where I’ve offered, or just made, something for him to eat without any expectation of gratitude or appreciation.

 On that occasion I got a smile, a cuddle and an empty plate.
-But often I don’t get anything.
+But often I don't get any thanks.

 Just like the philanthropist who kept his projects going for all those years with no results, tweaking and adapting and making the changes he thought would move them in the direction he thought would make most of a difference.

 Because it felt like the right thing to do.

 Keep Going Until You Run Out of Time